Build Skills for Echo Show and Echo Spot

 Custom skills designed for Alexa must take the following interactions into account.

 Voice interactions.
-Voice remains the primary means of interacting with Alexa, even if you have an Echo Show device.
-If your skill requires a screen to be used effectively, such as a photo-browsing skill, create a workflow that informs customers who are not using Echo Show that the skill requires Echo Show.
-An Echo Show user can control screen display by speaking the following actions.
+Voice remains the primary means of interacting with Alexa, even if you have an Echo Show or Echo Spot device.
+If your skill requires a screen to be used effectively, such as a photo-browsing skill, create a workflow that informs customers who are not using a supported screen device of the need for a screen.
+A user can control screen display by speaking the following actions.

 Alexa app interactions.
 A custom skill may cause a card with more information to be displayed in the Alexa app.
-If the custom skill is used with an Echo Show device, this card also appears on the screen if the response does not also include a display template.
-Thus, a skill that includes no display templates will show all of its cards on Echo Show.
-If a response includes both a card and a display template, the display template appears on Echo Show.
+If the custom skill is used with a supported screen device, this card also appears on the screen if the response does not also include a display template.
+Thus, a skill that includes no display templates will show all of its cards on Echo Show or Echo Spot.
+If a response includes both a card and a display template, the display template appears on the screen.
 This display template remains on the screen until the next response that includes a card or display template is sent.

 Screen display interactions.
-If the custom skill uses display templates, and the correct interaction triggers a display template, then the corresponding text and images are displayed on Echo Show.
+If the custom skill uses display templates, and the correct interaction triggers a display template, then the corresponding text and images are displayed on the screen.

 Screen touch interactions.
 When a customer touches an item on screen that has been encoded with a select intent, that will trigger a specific action that has been programmed in the skill, such as displaying a recipe that corresponds to the selected item.